 Agbogbloshie is probably still one of the worst polluted places on earth, as captured in the video above.

-And Accra residents still eat vegetables, fruits, beef, and fish from this 'toxic hell'.
+And Accra residents still eat cheap vegetables, fruits, beef, and fish from this 'toxic hell'.

 Is there a way to tackle Agbogbloshie immediately?